-The sacroiliac joint connects the hip bones (iliac crests) to the sacrum, the triangular bone between the lumbar spine and the tailbone (coccyx).
+The Minimally Invasive Sacroiliac Joint Fusion connects the hip bones (iliac crests) to the sacrum, the triangular bone between the lumbar spine and the tailbone (coccyx).

 The primary function of the sacroiliac joints is to absorb shock between the upper body and the pelvis and legs.
 Dysfunction in the sacroiliac joint, also called the SI joint, can sometimes cause lower back and/or leg pain.